rbiven/student_intervention_Udacity/README.md

 - `passed` : did the student pass the final exam (binary: yes or no)

 # From Rbiven
-The above is from the Udacity Machine Learning nanodegree course.
+The above is the documentation from for the Udacity Machine Learning nanodegree course.
 I am putting my results on Github for peer review.
-If you are interesting in my work, I highly recommend the Udacity Nanodegree course.
+If you are interesting in my work, please let me know.
+Also, if you are unfamiliar with machine learning, I highly recommend the Udacity Nanodegree course.